Fayetteville, Georgia: Points of interest

 The Fayette County Courthouse, built in 1825 four years after the county and town's founding, is the oldest surviving courthouse in Georgia.
 It is located in the center of the Fayetteville town square.
 Since the construction of a new courthouse, the 1825 building has been adapted for use as the local welcome center.
 It holds offices for Fayetteville Main Street and the Fayette County Development Authority.

 The Holliday-Dorsey-Fife House was built in 1855 by John Stiles Holliday, uncle of the western gambler John Henry "Doc" Holliday.

 The Margaret Mitchell Library, built in 1948 and named in honor of the author, serves as the headquarters of the Fayette County Historical Society.
 Among its holdings are Civil War and genealogical records.

 The residence formally occupied by deceased professional wrestler Chris Benoit and his nuclear family until June 2007, within which a high-profile double-murder and suicide tragedy occurred, is located in Fayetteville.

 Trilith Studios, then Pinewood Atlanta Studios, opened here in 2014; it was a joint venture between British company Pinewood Group and River's Rock LLC, an independently managed trust of the Cathy family, founders of the Chick-fil-A fast-food chain.
-In 2020 River Rock bought out Pinewood's share of the studio.
+In 2020 River's Rock bought out Pinewood's share of the studio.
 It is the largest film and television production studio in the United States outside the state of California.
 The studio has produced many large budget films, including several in the Marvel Cinematic Universe such as Avengers: Infinity War, Avengers: Endgame, and Black Panther.

 In 2016, the Pinewood Forest mixed-use complex was launched.
 Located across the street from the studio, it features homes along with plans for "a movie theater, restaurants, boutique hotels, retail and office space", built using environmentally friendly building materials.
 In 2020, when the studio was renamed Trilith Studios, Pinewood Forest was renamed the Town at Trilith.
 In April 2021, Atlanta magazine ranked the community ninth in their top ten metro Atlanta vibrant city centers list; the community was also the newest featured on the list.